Adam Collins

 Advising businesses and public bodies on various questions of state aid and subsidies.
 For example:

 Daniel’s practice has a strong international element: he has worked on proceedings in various jurisdictions, including the ADGM, Brussels, London, Luxembourg, and Singapore.
-Much of his international work today is in the field of arbitration.
 The nature of arbitration means that most of his cases in this field are confidential.
 However, he has a wide range of experience, examples of which are given below.

 Dassault Aviation SA v Mitsui Sumitomo Insurance Co Ltd [2024] EWCA Civ 5